abyanhmd/soal-shift-sisop-modul-1-I03-2021/README.txt

 b) We make a crontab that run the 3a script at 8 pm every 7 days from 1st of the month and every 4 days from 2nd  of the month.
 We use 0 20 */7 * * for every 7 days and 0 20 2/4 * * for every 4 days starts from 2nd
 and then we have to put the picture and the log to a folder with the name as the download date. but we not do this in our code we not understand how to do it.

-c) cannot be solved not understand yet
+c) cannot be solved, not understand yet
-d) cannot be solved not understand yet
+d) cannot be solved, not understand yet
-e) cannot be solved not understand yet
+e) cannot be solved, not understand yet